- What is Prevent and how to get help

 Extremist organisations sometimes try to recruit people who are susceptible or vulnerable, in person or through the Internet.
 If the early signs are spotted and acted upon, it safeguards the person concerned and helps protect all of us who live and work in the borough.

 Like child protection, Channel is a multi-agency safeguarding programme run in every Local Authority in England and Wales.
-It works to support vulnerable people from being drawn into extremism and provides a range of support such as mentoring, counselling, assistance with employment etc. Channel is about early intervention to protect vulnerable people from being drawn into committing extremist-related activity and addresses all types of extremism.
+It works to support vulnerable people from being drawn into extremism and provides a range of support such as mentoring, counselling, assistance with employment etc.

 Participation in Channel is voluntary.
 It is up to an individual, or their parents for children aged 17 and under, to decide whether to take up the support it offers.
 Channel does not lead to a criminal record.